-Beginning October 1, 2019, travelers visiting St. Petersburg and Leningrad Oblast are going to be able to visit St. Petersburg with an electronic visa.
+Beginning October 1, 2019, travelers of over 54 nationalities visiting St. Petersburg and Leningrad Oblast are going to be able to visit St. Petersburg with an electronic visa.

 The decree signed by Russia’s President Valdimir Putin states: “Foreign citizens arriving in the Russian Federation via checkpoints on the basis of electronic visas have the right to freedom of movement within the territories of St. Petersburg and the Leningrad Region.”